A TERMINALLY ILL PATIENT’S DREAM IS REALIZED THANKS TO THE DEDICATED EFFORTS OF A VOLUNTEER WITH HOSPICE OF THE COMFORTER, DOUG DILLON.

 ALTAMONTE SPRINGS, Fla… Meet Hospice of the Comforter patient Tony Mancuso.
 He offers you the best smile he can, given his physical situation while at the Garnet Heart group home in Altamonte Springs, Fla.
 And meet Doug Dillon, a volunteer with…Continue

 Added by Giovanni Gelati on December 2, 2011 at 5:35am — No Comments

 Starting tomorrow each and every day there will be at least two guest posts by Trestle Press authors on the Trestle Press website Monday through Sunday.
 The only off day in December will be Christmas Day.
 Plan to read plenty of insightful and interesting content.
-Get to see a different side of the authors: their…Continue
+Get to see a different side of the authors: their viewpoints, thoughts and feelings on what is going on in and…Continue

 Added by Giovanni Gelati on December 1, 2011 at 7:45am — No Comments

 Trestle Press has not been using its You Tube page much to this point.
-Some of the authors have been making videos lately in…Continue
+Some of the authors have been making videos lately in the hopes of increasing sales, or just getting their work more…Continue

 Today at 5pm EST, I get the opportunity to interview Mark Cooper for the first time.
 It should be fun.
 Here is a little about him and today’s link:

 “Mark Cooper is a 37 year old civil servant, father of three and life-long lover of the strange and…Continue

 Added by Giovanni Gelati on November 29, 2011 at 6:00am — No Comments